waddlaw/AutoBench/AutoBench_QuickGuide.md

 Here the size of each `[Int]` is determined by its number of elements: `5` and `10`, respectively.

-If users choose to specify their own inputs, then the `Manual ...` data option simply tells the system the name of the test data in the user input file.
+If users choose to specify their own inputs, then the `Manual ...` data option simply tells the system the name of the test data in the test file.
 Concrete example:

 ```
 tProg :: [Int] -> [Int]